kazmifatima533/SIT-1-4th-5th-Week-/Day 1 (Variables)/README.md

         person.name = 'Jane';  // Allowed, object properties can be modified console.log(person.name); // "Jane"
       ```
--**Important:** You cannot reassign the variable after it has been initialized.
+**Important:** You cannot reassign the variable after it has been initialized.
 However, the contents of the object or array assigned to the `const` variable can still change/updated.

 ### 2. **`let` - Block-scoped Variable**